-The polling al the school election tomuch appreciated. day is very heavy up to noon-much heavier than anticipated, Our patent radiant grate warms the room thoroughly and is clean and eco-nomical.
-Have one installed for Christmas.
-Elias Morris & Sans Co.
-Elven May Covington has brought suit in the district court against Orson W. Covington to secure a divorce upon the grounds of non-support.
-The plain-tiff says that the defendant is a type compositor and capable of earning good wages and is at present employed in a local printing establishment.
-The couple were married 11 years ago and have two children of which the plain-tiff asks the custody, together with at-tornav's fees and costs PROVO.
-PUBLIC LIBRARY DEDICATED.
+Elven May Covington has brought

+suit in the district court against Orson

+W. Covington to secure a divorce upon the grounds of non-support.
+The plain-tiff says that the defendant is a type

+wages and is at present employed in a compositor and capable of earning good wages and is at present employed in a local printing establishment.
+The couple were married 11 years ago and have two children of which the plain-tiff asks the custody, together with at-torney's fees and costs.

+THE POTTER CAFE.